MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1052-static-holder-types-should-be-sealed.md

 ## How to fix violations

 To fix a violation of this rule, mark the type as `sealed` or `NotInheritable`.
-If you're targeting .NET Framework 2.0 or later, a better approach is to mark the type as `static` or `Shared`.
+If the project targets .NET Framework 2.0 or later, a better approach is to mark the type as `static` or `Shared`.
 In this manner, you don't have to declare a private constructor to prevent the class from being created.

 ## When to suppress warnings